Salsa Verde Chicken

 • Cheese: This recipe uses 1 ½ cups of shredded cheddar.

-• Garnishes: Add color and flavor with salsa, cilantro, lime wedges, diced avocado, etc.
+• Garnishes: Add color and flavor by garnishing the finished casserole with restaurant style salsa, fresh cilantro, lime wedges, and diced avocado.

 2. Sauté the Aromatics and Rice.
-Add remaining oil to the hot skillet and set over medium-high heat.
-Stir in the onions and cook for 2 minutes, or until just softened.
-Stir in the garlic and cook for 20 seconds.
-Add the rice and continue to cook, stirring frequently for 1 minute, or until lightly toasted.
+Add the remaining oil to the hot skillet and set over medium-high heat.
+Stir in the onions and cook until just softened.
+Stir in the garlic.
+Add the rice and continue to cook, stirring frequently for 1 minute or until lightly toasted.

 3. Add the Remaining Ingredients.
 Stir the beans and corn into the onion mixture.
 Season with salt.
 Then add the chicken broth and salsa; bring mixture to a simmer.
 Stir in the previously cooked chicken and 1 cup of shredded cheese until melted.